5 Statistical inference

 5.4 Differences in means

 As we saw in Chapter 3, we are often interested in the differences in means between two groups of observations.
-Suppose that the first group has \(n_0\) observations and is drawn from a distribution with mean of \(\overline{x}_0\) and standard deviation \(\sigma_0\) and the second group has \(n_1\) observations is drawn from a distribution with mean of \(\overline{x}_1\) and standard deviation \(\sigma_1\).
+Suppose that the first group has \(n_0\) observations and is drawn from a distribution with mean of \(\overline{x}_0\) and standard deviation \(\sigma_0\), and the second group has \(n_1\) observations and is drawn from a distribution with mean of \(\overline{x}_1\) and standard deviation \(\sigma_1\).

 Given the maintained assumption of independence of the observations here, the two sample means are independently distributed.
 The difference between the means of the two groups \(\overline{x}_1 - \overline{x}_0\) has variance equal to the sum of the variances of each mean.